sashanazarchuk/Desk-Booking-Application/README.md

 - 📅 View current bookings and occupancy details per workspace
 - 📝 Book a workspace with form validation
 - 👤 Edit, or cancel your bookings from "My Bookings" page
+- 🧠 AI Assistant which helps users interact with their bookings using natural language

 ---